-When the SDA10FM bit is set to 1, SDA10 is defined as SD OPAMP1 output status, refer to the "Operational Amplifier Input Offset Calibration" section for details.
-When the SDA1OFM bit is cleared to 0, this bit will be fixed at a low level.
+When SDA1OFM bit is set to 1, SDA1O is defined as SD OPAMP1 output status, refer to the "Operational Amplifier Input Offset Calibration" section for details.

+When SDA1OFM bit is cleared to 0, this bit will be fixed at a low level.